spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 ```

 #### Create CF manifest for UsageDetail Sender

-As mentioned in the [Building](#Building) section, you need to have the `Java CFEnv` dependency to have your application deployed into Cloud Foundry.

 Create a CF manifest yaml `usage-detail-sender.yml` file for the `UsageDetailSender` using its configuration properties: